 I recommend to have a financial reserve since you'll never know exactly you'll head out.
 Networking with boat people requires time and you'll need to adapt to their departing schedules.
 Which depends again on the weather conditions.

 The main thing I've learned of the boat hitchhiking experience is that everything will be okay...
-Somehow it will come out alright at the end.
+Somehow everything will be alright at the end.